fabitosh/dotfiles/README.md

 ## Setup
 - Mac: Homebrew
 - Work Windows: In Powershell (not WSL): Scoop
-- WSL: not setup yet
+- WSL: not fully migrated yet.